cmp307/Digital-Management-Panel/README.md

-https://i.imgur.com/Fd7ZUv5.png is a screenshot of me using electorn-vite for scaffolding the project.
+https://i.imgur.com/Fd7ZUv5.png is a screenshot of me using electron-vite for scaffolding the project.